-Another edition of Poland’s largest indie gamedev competition.
-Any game released on or after 31 May 2016 qualifies for the competition.
-Winning prizes will be provided by the editorial staff of the PIXEL monthly and the Pixel Heaven 2017 Partners and Sponsors.
+6th edition of Poland’s largest indie gamedev competition.
+Any game released on or after June5, 2017 can be submitted.
+Winning prizes will be provided by the editorial staff of the PIXEL monthly magazine and the Pixel Heaven 2018 Partners and Sponsors.

 2. The promotional materials that can be sent together with the game are an addition and have no effect on the evaluation by the jury.

 3. There are no restrictions as to the theme, genre or subject of the game.

 4. It is permissible to submit a game that has not premiered yet, in demo or prototype version.

 5. Considering the long time of work of the jurors, a creator admitted to the contest final can provide, by 4 May 2018, an improved version of the game, with a note on the changes made from the time of original submission.
 The jurors will evaluate the latest version of the game.

 6. If you are a finalist of the previous edition of the contest, you cannot submit the game you submitted last time.

 7. Games that were available on the market before 5 June 2017 cannot be submitted for the contest, regardless of the form of distribution, model of payment, gameplay mode, and access.

 8. During the event, until 3:00 PM on 9 June 2018, the participants of Pixel Heaven 2018 will have the opportunity to evaluate the games presented by the creators as part of the Indie Basement exhibition and to influence, by voting, the selection of the winner of the Indie Grand Prix.
 In categories other than the Indie Grand Prix, the winners will be selected exclusively by the jury.

 9. The votes cast for the participants of Pixel Heaven will be counted and summed up, and only in this form will they be equivalent to the votes of the particular jurors.